 Better dead than red.

-Above, a rare poster for the Republic Pictures drama The Red Menace, which as you might guess was a cheeseball propaganda film designed to instill terror into Americans about communism’s plans for global domination.
-You get plenty of subterfuge here, along with lots of betrayals and a few brutal beatdowns, and one of the commies would later portray purest evil by voicing Cruella De Vil in Disney’s 101 Dalmations.
+Above: a rare poster for the Republic Pictures drama The Red Menace, which as you might guess was a cheeseball propaganda film designed to instill terror into Americans about communism’s plans for global domination.
+You get plenty of subterfuge here, along with lots of betrayals and a few brutal beatdowns, and one of the commies—Betty Lou Gerson—would later portray purest evil by voicing Cruella de Vil in Disney’s One Hundred and One Dalmatians.
 Ironically, when The Red Menace premiered the U.S. government was entering into a period during which it would sponsor numerous anti-democratic coups in Latin America, Asia, and the Middle East.
 This was unknown to most Americans, but it’s debatable whether they would have been concerned.
 The years immediately following World War II marked a rising anti-communist wave in the U.S., a movement that would create fertile conditions for the political stardom of witch hunting senator Joseph McCarthy.
 He would flame out within a decade, but at the beginning of his crusade he had substantial public support.
-For its part, Republic Pictures was interested not in propaganda but in profit, and Menace was rush-released to take advantage of the public mood.
+For its part, Republic Pictures was interested more in profit than propaganda, and Menace was rush-released to take advantage of the public mood.
 The haste showed—the movie was spectacularly, hilariously bad, and is considered today by many to be the Reefer Madness of anti-communist films.
-It premiered this month in 1949.
+It premiered today in 1949.